FREE ADMISSION

 Sorry, the garden cannot be reserved for weddings or birthday parties.

-To reserve the gazebos right outside the garden in Polliwog Park write to:
+To reserve the gazebos outside the garden in Polliwog Park contact the City of Manhattan Beach.

 VISIT & Learn